Griller Quartet: Origins

 Among the Quartet's first recordings was that of the oboe quintet written by Elizabeth Maconchy (a pupil of Ralph Vaughan Williams), a work which was a prize winner in the London Daily Telegraph Chamber Music Competition of 1933.
 They performed at Gloucester Cathedral in the Three Choirs Festival in September 1934.
 The Quartet gave the premiere of the Arnold Cooke first string quartet in 1935.
 In 1944 they performed the Arnold Bax quartet no 1 in G major at the Duke's Hall in a special concert with Clifford Curzon, on behalf of Sir Henry J. Wood.
 In performance they were sometimes joined by William Primrose, Max Gilbert or Denis Matthews.

 Recordings

-The Griller Quartet recorded extensively for Decca Records in the later 78rpm and early LP era.
+The Griller Quartet recorded extensively for Decca Records in the later 78 rpm and early LP era.
 Some examples of their recorded art are as follows: